E2open Parent Holdings Inc. (ETWO) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Alyeska Investment Group, L.P. with over 4.67 million shares valued at $50.61 million.
 The investor’s holdings represent 11.28% of the ETWO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Alpine Global Management, LLC with 2.76 million shares valued at $29.9 million to account for 6.66% of the shares outstanding.
 The other top investors are Millennium Management LLC which holds 1.95 million shares representing 4.70% and valued at over $21.09 million, while LH Capital Markets, LLC holds 4.47% of the shares totaling 1.85 million with a market value of $20.05 million.

-E2open Parent Holdings Inc. (NYSE: ETWO) is -4.80% lower on its value in year-to-date trading and has touched a low of $8.26 and a high of $11.97 in the current 52-week trading range.
+E2open Parent Holdings Inc. (NYSE: ETWO) is -8.12% lower on its value in year-to-date trading and has touched a low of $8.26 and a high of $11.97 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ETWO stock was last observed hovering at around $9.75 in the last trading session, with the day’s gains setting it 0.57% off its average median price target of $13.00 for the next 12 months.
-It is also 31.2% off the consensus price target high of $15.00 offered by 3 analysts, but current levels are 14.0% higher than the price target low of $12.00 for the same period.
+The ETWO stock was last observed hovering at around $10.01 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $13.00 for the next 12 months.
+It is also 33.6% off the consensus price target high of $15.00 offered by 3 analysts, but current levels are 17.0% higher than the price target low of $12.00 for the same period.

-The stock witnessed a 11.09% gain in the last 1 month and extending the period to 3 months gives it a -8.27%, and is -2.46% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.77% over the week and 6.22% over the month.
+The stock witnessed a 6.52% gain in the last 1 month and extending the period to 3 months gives it a -9.45%, and is 0.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.79% over the week and 6.00% over the month.

 E2open Parent Holdings Inc. (ETWO) Analyst Forecasts